Home > Mac Data Recovery Tips

 Conclusion

-WD My Passport for Mac hard drives always offers a quick and easy way to expand the storage space of your computer.
-It has amazing features like cloud storage, password protection with hard drive encryption, and compatibility with Apple's Time Machine backup software so that you can store a massive number of photos, videos, music, and documents.
+WD My Passport for Mac hard drives offer a quick and easy way to expand your Mac's storage space.
+It has amazing features like cloud storage, password protection with hard drive encryption, and compatibility with Apple's Time Machine backup software.
+These features allow you to store a plethora of photos, videos, music, and documents.

-But the WD My Passport for Mac drives not mounting issue will call a halt on all these good things.
-You need to repair the WD My Passport for Mac that is not working or corrupted first, and recover data with the assistance of data recovery software from iBoysoft.
+But the WD My Passport for Mac drives not mounting issue will prevent or negate all these good things.
+You must repair the WD My Passport for Mac that is not working or corrupted first, then you can recover data with the assistance of data recovery software from iBoysoft.

 People Also Ask